How to clear iPhone location history

 How to delete Google location history on an iPhone

-Your phone isn’t the only one collecting your location history.
+While your iPhone is tracking your location history everywhere you go, it’s not the only service interested in following you around.
 If you use Google Maps, you are probably giving out your whereabouts to Google, too – even if you deleted your ‘Significant Locations’.
 Delete your location history on Google Maps or simply turn off the default settings by following the steps below.

 You’re not done yet!

 Google has been caught red-handed collecting data even on phones with the Location Settings disabled.
 If you use any other Google apps or use Google search, your location will be time stamped and will still be sent to Google.
 This data helps them create a timeline almost as accurate as the one on your Google Maps.
 To disable this:

 - Go to the “My Activity” page and find “Activity Controls” on the left-hand side.

 - Find the “Web & App Activity” setting at the top of the page.
 Swipe the button to the left to disable it.